trueroad/texinfo-sample-jp/Readme.txt

 txi-ja.tex
   Japanese translations and font definitions for texinfo.tex.
-  Current Texinfo repository contain this file from 2016-05-06.
+  Current Texinfo repository contains this file from 2016-05-06.

 texinfo-ja.tex
   Japanese texinfo.tex loader
-  Current Texinfo repository contain this file from 2016-05-06.
+  Current Texinfo repository contains this file from 2016-05-06.

 short-sample-ja.texi
-  Short sample of Japanese Texinfo support files.
+  A short sample of the Japanese Texinfo support files.
-  Current Texinfo repository contain this file from 2016-05-06.
+  Current Texinfo repository contains this file from 2016-05-06.

 short-sample-ja-luatex.pdf
   Compiled by LuaTeX 0.95.0 (TeX Live 2016 pretest).